 Let's dig in.

-In some neighborhoods, smart trials are already well underway.
+In some neighbourhoods, smart trials are already well underway.

 Last year, the Yuhua estate had thousands of sensors installed, enabling authorities to measure energy, waste production, and water usage in real-time.

-The sensors provided residents with feedback, so they could see exactly how much water and electricity they were using – and aim to reduce it.
+The sensors provided residents with feedback to see exactly how much water and electricity they were using – and aim to reduce it.

-The data gained from this was highly informative for the government, who can utilize it to inform their decisions when creating future housing.
+The data gained from this was highly informative for the government, which can inform their decisions when creating future housing.